 Close to Carpark B, there are a series of exercise stations along a terrace at Kent Ridge Park.

-Hidden at the southern end of Kent Ridge Park is a children’s playground.
-The Vista Park Open Space is at the base of a long flight of stairs leading down from the top of the ridge.
+Strictly speaking, the Kent Ridge Park playground more rightfully belongs to the Vista Park Open Space where it can be found.
+It can be reached by a long flight of stairs leading down from the top of the ridge.
 This also means that it is a long way back up.
 The playground has simple play equipment and swings and is connected to Springwood Height road.